tikv/website/content/docs/5.1/reference/architecture/overview.md

     width="60" >}}

-## Placement driver (PD) {#placement-driver}
+## Placement driver (PD)

-The TiKV placement driver is the cluster manager of TiKV, which periodically checks replication constraints to balance load and data automatically across nodes and regions in a process called **auto-sharding**.
+The TiKV placement driver is the cluster manager of TiKV, which periodically and automatically balances workload and data storage across nodes by moving Regions.
+This process is called **auto-sharding**.

 ## Store

+The **Store** is a TiKV instance.
+A Store stores multiple peers.
 There is a [RocksDB](https://rocksdb.org) database within each **Store** and it stores data into the local disk.

 ## Region

-**Region** is the basic unit of key-value data movement.
-Each Region is replicated to multiple Nodes.
-These multiple replicas form a Raft group.
+TiKV shards continuous ranges of keys into **Regions**, and replicates **Regions** via the Raft protocol.
+When data size increases until reaching a threshold, a Region will be split into multiple.
+Conversely, if the size of the Region shrinks due to data deletion, two adjacent Regions can be merged into one.

 ## Node

-A TiKV **Node** is just a physical node in the cluster, which could be a virtual machine, a container, etc. Within each Node, there are one or more stores.
-The data in each Store is split across multiple regions.
-Data is distributed across Regions using the Raft algorithm.
+A TiKV **Store** is a physical node in the cluster, which could be a virtual machine, a container, etc. Within each Node, there can be one or more stores.

-When a Node starts, the metadata for the Node, Store, and Region is recorded into the Placement Driver.
-The status of each Region and Store is regularly reported to the PD.
+The status for the Node, Store, and Region will be regularly reported to the Placement Driver.

-## Transaction model {#transactions}
+## Transaction

+TiKV provides transactions that allow you to read and write across any keys with **Snapshot Isolation** regardless of the physical placement of the Region.
+TiKV also provides the pessimistic transactions that are semantically analogous to `SELECT ...
+FOR UPDATE` in SQL.

-TiKV's transaction model is similar to that of Google's [Percolator](https://ai.google/research/pubs/pub36726), a system built for processing updates to large data sets.
-Percolator uses an incremental update model in place of a batch-based model.
+The underlying transaction model is similar to Google's [Percolator](https://ai.google/research/pubs/pub36726), a system built for processing updates to large data sets.

-TiKV's transaction model provides:

-* **Snapshot isolation** with lock, with semantics analogous to `SELECT ...
-FOR UPDATE` in SQL
-* Externally consistent reads and writes in distributed transactions

 ## Raft

 Data is distributed across TiKV instances via the [Raft consensus algorithm](https://raft.github.io/), which is based on the so-called [Raft paper](https://raft.github.io/raft.pdf) ("In Search of an Understandable Consensus Algorithm") from [Diego Ongaro](https://ongardie.net/diego/) and [John Ousterhout](https://web.stanford.edu/~ouster/cgi-bin/home.php).

-## The origins of TiKV {#origins}
+## The origins of TiKV

 TiKV was originally created by [PingCAP](https://pingcap.com) to complement [TiDB](https://github.com/pingcap/tidb), a distributed [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing_(HTAP)) database compatible with the [MySQL protocol](https://dev.mysql.com/doc/dev/mysql-server/latest/PAGE_PROTOCOL.html).